Rishabh1991mtu/RAG_MathReasoning/docs/troubleshooting.md

 # ollama model retrieval issue :

-Make sure you are in correct ollama version.
+- Make sure you are in correct ollama version.
 The app was tested on ollama version 0.5.7 (Use ollama --version to check)
+- Use ollama list in terminal to check if you have LLM models available.

 ## Application State